dalpat98/Animated-Heart-in-C/README.md

 ### Show some :heart: and star the repo to support the project

 ## Getting Started
-- Change the name in code and save with .c extension
+- Change the name in code
 - Compile and Run

 ### Created & Maintained By